 Aquatic Biome Research: Combine with Night Vision potions to explore underwater temples and biomes more efficiently.

-Repair and Maintenance: Use scutes to repair on anvils or craft multiple helmets as backups during longer missions.
+Repair and Maintenance: Use scutes to repair anvils or craft multiple helmets as backups during longer missions.

 Strategically integrating the Turtle Helmet into your playstyle significantly boosts underwater capability and overall survival.